bassyj32-ui/ChristianKit/BIBLE_SETUP.md

 **The new system is completely self-contained and reliable - no more "content not available" errors!** 📖✨

-**Your users can now read the FULL BIBLE on your site with content that always works!** 🎉
+**Your users can now read the FULL BIBLE on your site with content that always works!** 🎉 index-CQSAYTgT.js:1 Failed to load module script: Expected a JavaScript module script but the server responded with a MIME type of "text/html".
+Strict MIME type checking is enforced for module scripts per HTML spec.Understand this errorAI